lgatto/TeachingMaterial/index.md

 Compiling the final PDF is a bit of work:

-- Run each R script through R to produce the relevant figure
+- Run each R script through R to produce the relevant figure.
 - Run latex and then bibtex and then latex a couple of more times.

 And the R scripts need to be run before latex is, and only if they've